JASP 2025 ~ Speakers, Staff & Discussion Leaders

 Na'dayah Pugh

 Na’dayah Pugh is an undergraduate in the Honors Program at the University of North Carolina at Chapel Hill, majoring in English & Comparative Literature.
-She’s been a technical director for the Jane Austen Collaborative since 2023, and is honored to be a part of a community so dedicated to keeping Austen’s legacy alive.
+She’s been a technical director for the Jane Austen Collaborative since 2023, served as an intern at JASP 2023, and is honored to be a part of a community so dedicated to keeping Austen’s legacy alive.

 Mary Thomas Watkins